emerging-welfare/Location-Recognition-Tools/README.md

 ### Tool 1: NeuroNER

 NeuroNER is a Named Entity Recognition specific Neural Network based tool.
-The details about the tool and how to install it is available in the GitHub repository of the tool : (NeuroNer github page)[https://github.com/Franck-Dernoncourt/NeuroNER] .
+The details about the tool and how to install it is available in the GitHub repository of the tool : [NeuroNer GitHub page](https://github.com/Franck-Dernoncourt/NeuroNER ).